reuterbal/photobooth/README.md

 * Support for external buttons and lamps via GPIO interface
 * Rudimentary WebDAV upload functionality (saves pictures to WebDAV storage) and mailer feature (mails pictures to a fixed email address)
 * Theming support using [Qt stylesheets](https://doc.qt.io/qt-5/stylesheet-syntax.html)
+* Ability to take a short Boomerang-GIF (looping forwards and backwards) with the Live preview

 ### Screenshots
 Screenshots produced using `CameraDummy` that produces unicolor images.